Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 SLE and mixed connective tissue disease:

-Systemic lupus erythematosus and mixed connective tissue disease -increased risk of aseptic meningitis (see section 4.8 Undesirable effects).
+Systemic lupus erythematosus and mixed connective tissue disease due to increased risk of aseptic meningitis (see section 4.8 Undesirable effects).

 Renal: